Twelve Ways to Celebrate Writing

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!

 3. Share Your Best Sentence!
 I like this one because there's usually enough time for each child to share one sentence.
-If the children know it's coming, that helps motivate the children to work on the quality of their sentences.
+If the children know it's coming, that helps motivate them to work on the quality of their sentences.

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!

 4. Share With Someone Else in the Building!
 There are lots of adults in an elementary school who would be thrilled to "play along" with this one!
-It's a great motivator to promise a child that he can read his story to the custodian, or the secretary, or the cafeteria workers.
+It's a great motivator to promise a child that they can read their story to the custodian, secretary, or cafeteria workers.
 It's a win-win!

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!

 5. Share With Another Class!
-Plan to get together with another class in your own grade, or another grade to pair the children up for a big share!
+Plan to get together with another class in your own grade or another grade to pair the children up for a big shared activity!
 There are advantages to each age group: older, younger, or peers!

 Twelve Ways to Celebrate Writing: Here are 12 ways to help the children WANT to write.
 All of them are FREE and most are low maintenance!